return42/sphkerneldoc/linux_src_doc/block/bfq-wf2q_c.rst

         the entity to deactivate.

     :param bool ins_into_idle_tree:
-        true if the entity can be put on the idle tree
+        true if the entity can be put into the idle tree

     :param bool expiration:
         *undescribed*